Skip to content

 Congratulations to Emerson High School teacher Khadeeja Miandara on receiving a 2025 Outstanding Teaching of the Humanities Award!
 Miandara, who teaches English IV and AP Seminar, was honored by Humanities Texas at a ceremony at Emerson, including tributes from current and former students.
 As part of the award, Miandara received $5,000, and Emerson received $1,000 to purchase humanities-based instructional materials.
 Over 900 teachers from across Texas were nominated for the awards, which recognize excellence in teaching the humanities in Texas schools.

-about 2 months ago, Rachel McReynolds
+2 months ago, Rachel McReynolds

 Three people smiling and posing, with the middle person holding a framed certificate